josmardias/iframe-modal/README.md

 It handles ios8 "position: fixed" issue.

 Tested on iOS8 (both Safari and Chrome), android 4.4.4 (Chrome) and Linux/MacOS (Chrome and Safari)

+TODO:
+- lightbox blinking on iframe navigation on non SPA case
+- case: modal inside a container, instead of absolute position